8717 Wolf Valley Drive

 To be eligible for the Martin K. Grantz Memorial Scholarship:

-· The applicant must be graduating from a Colorado Springs high school in 2024.
+· The applicant must be graduating in 2026.

 · The applicant will provide at least one letter of reference from a teacher, counselor, or employer.